GOP quiet as Arizona Democrats condemn abortion ruling - NewsBreak

 GOP quiet as Arizona Democrats condemn abortion ruling

-PHOENIX (AP) — Arizona Democrats vowed Saturday to fight for women's rights after a court reinstated a law first enacted during the Civil War that bans abortion in nearly all circumstances, looking to capitalize on an issue they hope will have a major impact on the midterm elections.
+Arizona Democrats vowed Saturday to fight for women's rights after a court reinstated a law first enacted during the Civil War that bans abortion in nearly all circumstances, looking to capitalize on an issue they hope will have a major impact on the midterm election s.

 Republican candidates were silent a day after the ruling, which said the state can prosecute doctors and others who assist with an abortion unless it's necessary to save the mother's life.
 Kari Lake, the GOP candidate for governor, and Blake Masters, the Senate candidate, did not comment.